Postdoctoral Fellowships outline stage 2023-24 scheme guidance notes

-Guidance notes for the Postdoctoral Fellowship Second Stage 2021-22.
+Guidance notes for the Postdoctoral Fellowship Second Stage 2023-24 outline stage.
 Please read these scheme notes carefully.
 Any incorrectly submitted application will be ineligible for award.

 The British Academy Postdoctoral Fellowship offers outstanding early career researchers the opportunity to strengthen their experience of research and teaching in an academic environment.
 This scheme aims to help develop the award holder’s curriculum vitae and boost their prospects of obtaining a permanent academic post.
 The primary emphasis is on the completion of a significant piece of publishable research, and the integration of the award holder into the community of established scholars within their field.
-The Fellowship is tenable for three years, starting Autumn 2022 in a UK-based university or higher education institution or independent research organisation.
+The Fellowship is tenable for three years, starting autumn 2024 in a UK based university or higher education institution or independent research organisation.
 The Fellowship is non-renewable.

-It is expected that up to 45 Postdoctoral Fellowships in the Humanities and Social Sciences will be available to start in Autumn 2022.
-This scheme is extremely competitive and the success rate in recent years has rarely exceed 10%.
+It is expected that up to 45 Postdoctoral Fellowships in the Humanities and Social Sciences will be available to start in autumn 2024.
+This scheme is extremely competitive, and the success rate in recent years has rarely exceed 10%.
 The Academy will typically receive hundreds of applications for the available awards.

 Outline Stage applicants are invited to supply information about their past academic experience, publications and research proposal.
 A referee will be required to answer a questionnaire about the applicant and their research proposal.
+Please note that referees are unable to upload documents and will need to complete the statement on Flexigrant.
 Outline stage applications do not need to include costings.

 The Second Stage of application is by invitation only.
 The Second Stage requires the additional Head of Department Statement, details of the Full Economic Costing and research expenses, and a sample of written work.

-Result of Outline Stage Announcement – early January 2022
+- Result of Outline Stage Announcement – January 2024

 - Early Career Status: There is no age criterion for these awards.
 Instead, eligible applicants are expected to be at an early stage of their career.
 This is defined as being within three years from the date of your successful Viva Voce examination.

-- No applicant who has been appointed to a permanent academic post in an institution of higher education at any time in their career will be eligible.
+- No applicant who has been appointed to a permanent academic post in an institution of higher education at any time in their career, whether in the UK or overseas, will be eligible.
+This includes positions held before the award of a doctorate.

 - The British Academy does not allow for resubmissions for the Postdoctoral Fellowship.
 If you have previously applied and failed to reach the Second Stage of the competition, you are not eligible to re-apply.
 Previously unsuccessful applicants will only be able to submit another application if specifically invited to do so by the British Academy.